What are sleep problems?

 Develop a consistent nap and bedtime routine

 Children respond well to routine.
 Your child will likely respond well to a fixed nap and bedtime routine.
-Naps for toddlers should be no longer than 2 hours and should end before 4 p.m.
+Naps for toddlers should be, at most, two hours and should end before 4 pm.

-Your child’s bedtime will depend on his age and energy levels.
+Your child’s bedtime will depend on their age and energy levels.
 Bedtime routines can include:

 giving a bath